HoEasy, your multi-agent workspace.

 Auto recall, auto save.

 Before every turn, the agent pulls relevant facts from session and permanent memory.
-After every turn, a cheap model extracts what mattered—decisions, preferences, key IDs— and stores them, deduped by similarity.
+After every turn, the system extracts what mattered—decisions, preferences, key IDs— and stores them, deduped by similarity.

 A real plan, lived live.